ADD CONDITION

 Uses

-If you're dealing with a cough that often comes with a cold, this medication can help provide temporary relief.
-It’s also effective for easing occasional minor throat irritation and soreness.
+If you're dealing with a cough that comes with a cold or experiencing occasional minor irritation and a sore throat, this medication can help provide temporary relief.
+It's designed to ease these symptoms, making you feel more comfortable as you recover.

 Dosage and Administration